 Extraction of Oil Palm Leaves

 The oil palm leaves were cut into small pieces and washed thoroughly with water and then dried using the oven.
 The dried leaves were mashed using a blender into a powder.
 The leaf powder then sieved using a 60 mesh sieve to obtain uniform particle sizes.
 The powder then macerated using 70% ethanol with a ratio of 1:10 for 1 x 24 hours with stirring every 6 hours.
-The filtrate obtained was filtered and the dregs were re-macerated 2 times.
+The filtrate obtained was filtered, and the dregs were re-macerated two times.
 Furthermore, the filtrate obtained from maceration was concentrated using a vacuum rotary evaporator, then evaporated on a water bath until a thick extract was produced from oil palm leaf powder [12].

 2.3.
 Extracts Examination